smartcontractkit/external-adapters-js/blockcypher/README.md

 The adapter takes the following environment variables:

-- `API_TOKEN`: Optional blockcypher.com API token to use
+- `API_KEY`: Optional blockcypher.com API key to use

 ## Input Params